snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 <h2 id="roadmap">8.
 Roadmap</h2>

+Most of our enrichments are used as tools for data dimension widening, becoming a middle JOIN for your atomic data.
+Also, you can see HTTP Request Enrichment and JavaScript Enrichment as pioneering custom enrichments, which are not tied to particular data provider or structure of data.
+Our current effort is concentrated on next SQL Query Enrichments which should become a third in kind of custom enrichments.

+Unfortunately, having these custom enrichments you currently still cannot use more than one of each kind.
+We now designing a way in which you could specify an order of enrichment execution steps as [directed acyclic graph][DAG] which should both give our users unlimited power of data gathering as well as opportunity to make the enrichment process parallel.

 Upcoming Snowplow releases include:

 * [Release 78 Great Hornbill][r78-milestone], which will bring the Kinesis pipeline up-to-date with the most recent Scala Common Enrich releases.
 This will also include click redirect support in the Scala Stream Collector